Dispersionless integrable hierarchies and GL(2,R) geometry: Introduction

 Condition (\ref{K}) alone does not specify $\nabla$ uniquely: for this, additional constraints should be imposed.
-In what follows, we discuss four types of canonical connections associated with involutive $GL(2, \bbbr)$ structures.
+In what follows we discuss four types of canonical connections associated with involutive $GL(2, \bbbr)$ structures, of which the first two are based on the previous works and do not exist universally, while the other two are new and exist for all dispersionless integrable hierarchies studied so far (let us stress that there exist no general theory or complete description of such hierarchies).
 We use the convention $\nabla_j\partial_k=\Gamma^i_{jk}\partial_i$.